simongriggdotinfo

 Myk Lezbian

-The mainstream media, The Dominion and The Evening Post, managed to feature the punk monsters from Auckland on the front page of at least one of the papers, often both, everyday for a week.
-It started with curious stories, with a rather cool picture of the Reptiles, and one about The Scavengers (who’d driven down) and their car, which had innocently caught fire just as they arrived in Wellington.
-Then, mid week it started to turn nasty and by the end of the week it was vicious.
-The result was a bunch of vigilante groups seemed to coalesce to drive the depraved flesh eaters back north.
-Johnny Volume was dragged into toilets at the university and beaten, and carloads of hoods followed us all around the streets, yelling threats and telling us to go home…
+Then, mid week it started to turn nasty and by the end of the week it was plain vicious.
+The result was a gathering of vigilantes who decided to drive the depraved flesh eaters back north.
+Johnny Volume was dragged into toilets at the university and beaten.
+Carloads of hoods followed us all around the streets, yelling, threatening and instructing us to go home - now.

 Wellington revue

 Redmer Yska misses the point rather bady.
-The press often did.

-So, we went home.
-The University Arts Council decided they’d not pay any of the punk bands from Auckland as we’d disrupted the whole show and, after all it wasn’t real music, was it (as I was told by one of the organisers when I went to get the cheque).
+The University Arts Council decided they’d not pay any of the punk bands from Auckland anything, despite promises otherwise - we’d disrupted the whole show and, after all it wasn’t real music, was it - words from one of the organisers when the contracted payment was being declined.